devanlooches/ubersicht-unread-gmail/README.md

 # ubersicht-unread-gmail
-Show number of unread gmail using the gmail api and written in rust.
+Show number of unread gmail using the gmail api and written asynchronously in rust.

 ![demo](demo.png)